Buyer's Guide · HLS · Chrome Extensions Only

 What's the best free HLS downloader Chrome extension?

 Several extensions offer free tiers that handle basic unencrypted HLS.
 The limitations show up on adaptive streams with separate audio, encrypted content, or private streams requiring session cookies.
-Vidora offers a free detection tier and a one-time paid download unlock at $9.99.
+Vidora offers a free detection tier and a one-time paid download unlock at free during launch.
 If you only occasionally download public, unencrypted HLS content, a free tool may be sufficient.
 For regular use on real-world platforms, the capability gap is significant.

 Does Vidora work on Edge, Brave, or Opera?